 Day 1: Seoul – Gyeongju

-After pickup from your Seoul hotel, depart by air-conditioned coach for the coastal city of Gyeongju.
+After pickup from your Seoul hotel, depart by air-conditioned private vehicle for the coastal city of Gyeongju.
 Passing low mountains on the 4- to 5-hour journey to the East Sea, your local guide will enlighten you about the sights and stop for lunch (own expense) on the way to your first destination.

 As you tour the granite corridor, antechamber and domed rotunda, your guide will inform you about the significance of the Buddhist architecture and sculptured art – including divas, bodhisattvas and disciples – at this UNESCO World Heritage-listed landmark.